 Protein is one of the three macronutrients our body needs to function.
 The other two macronutrients are fat and carbohydrates.
 The foods that we eat are made up of these three macronutrients in varying amounts.
-I hear lots of talk about concerns with not getting enough protein when meat isn’t part of the diet.
-Today’s post breaks this issue down and shows the many ways you can get enough protein when eating strictly plant-based.
-I even share one of my favorite quick and easy plant-based protein recipes with you.
+I hear lots of talk about concerns with not getting enough protein when meat isn’t part of the diet, but that’s a myth and actually it’s easy to get enough protein when eating strictly plant-based.

 Amino acids, protein’s building blocks

 Proteins are made up of amino acids.
 Our body is able to produce some of the amino acids the body needs, but there are nine that the body is unable to make, and so we must obtain these amino acids through our diet.
 Most animal protein including meat, poultry, fish, eggs and dairy are considered complete proteins.
 A complete protein contains all these nine essential amino acids in amounts the body needs.